The observance of Labor Day on Sept. 4 launches us into the month of September, and for many, marks the conclusion of the summer season.

 - Pray at meals, or while driving in the car

-- Try praying the rosary as a family, or practice another type of devotion.
+- Pray the rosary as a family, spend time with Jesus through eucharistic adoration, or practice another type of devotion.

 - Attend Mass, or if unable to attend in person, watch Mass online or on TV.